-- NEW: Iraqi president and U.S. Embassy condemn the attack
+- Iraqi president and U.S. Embassy condemn the attack

 - The incident is the deadliest attack on Shiites since U.S. completed withdrawal